Orielton, Pembrokeshire

-Orielton is a historic country house near Hundleton in Pembrokeshire, Wales.
-It has been used as a field studies centre for environmental sciences but was put on sale in early 2022.
+Orielton is a historic country house and estate near Hundleton in Pembrokeshire, Wales.
+It was the seat of the Owen baronets from the 16th to 19th centuries.
+It was requisitioned during wartime, and later used as a field studies centre for environmental sciences; it was put up for sale in early 2022.

 History

 The first known house at Orielton was a fortified manor built by the Wyriott family in about 1200, which was mentioned by the historian Giraldus Cambrensis (c.
 1146 – c.
 1223).
 Orielton was the seat of the Owen baronets.
 The first Owen at Orielton was Sir Hugh Owen, the son of Owen ap Hugh (1518–1613), of Bodeon, near Llangadwaladr, Anglesey.
 Sir Hugh married Elizabeth Wirriot, who had inherited Orielton from her father George Wirriot.
 Sir Hugh left Orielton to his grandson, also Sir Hugh Owen (1604–1670), who was awarded the title Baronet of Orielton in 1641.
 The more recent Orielton House is said to have been built in 1656 and rebuilt in 1734.
 It passed down in the Owen baronetcy until it was inherited in 1806 by John Lord (1776–1861), a wealthy mineowner and politician, who remodelled the house in 1810 to its current form.
 Lord changed his surname to Owen, and became a baronet in 1813 when the Orielton baronetcy was recreated for him.
 At this stage, Owen had considerable wealth; the properties in north Wales had been disposed of in 1808 for nearly £100,000 and his status in Pembrokeshire has been enhanced by the purchase of the Llanstinan estate.
 In later years, however, his profligacy led him to sell Orielton in 1857, along with other property in Pembrokeshire.